Hsieh Su-wei: 2015: Consistent doubles results

 At the Australian Open, Hsieh lost in the qualifying first round for singles, and main-draw second round for doubles, but she reached the semifinals in mixed doubles with Pablo Cuevas.
 Her best result in singles for the remainder of the year on the WTA Tour was reaching the semifinals in Kuala Lumpur.
-She only managed to compile three WTA match wins afterward, defeating former world No. 15, Kaia Kanepi, to reach the second round at Wimbledon and a quarterfinal appearance at the Japan Open.
+She only managed to compile three tour match wins afterward, defeating former world No. 15, Kaia Kanepi, to reach the second round at Wimbledon and a quarterfinal appearance at the Japan Open.
 On the ITF Circuit, however, she was more successful.
-In April, she won two $25k tournaments held back-to-back in Shenzhen and Nanning, the latter being her 25th ITF singles title.
-She later won a $100k tournament in Nanjing in November.
+In April, she won two 25k tournaments held back-to-back in Shenzhen and Nanning, the latter being her 25th ITF singles title.
+She later won a 100k tournament in Nanjing in November.

 Hsieh still managed to put together a decent string of results on the doubles circuit.
 Partnering Sania Mirza, they reached the final at the Premier event in Doha before falling to the American duo of Raquel Kops-Jones and Abigail Spears.
 After the tournament in Doha, she started a new partnership with Flavia Pennetta.
-Despite getting off to a slow start with early exits in Indian Wells and Miami, the duo found more success during the clay court season, reaching the quarterfinals in Madrid and Rome.
+Despite getting off to a slow start with early exits in Indian Wells and Miami, the duo found more success during the clay-court season, reaching the quarterfinals in Madrid and Rome.
 Entering the French Open as a defending champion, Hsieh and Pennetta quickly progressed to the quarterfinals, but were undone in three sets by Hlaváčková and Hradecká.
 As a result of not defending her points, she dropped out of the top 10 for the first time in nearly two years.
 The two followed up with another quarterfinal appearance at Wimbledon, where they lost in three sets to Babos and Mladenovic, but dissolved their partnership following the grass-court season.

-Entering the summer hard-court season, Hsieh reunited with her friend Chuang Chia-jung, whom she would spend the majority of the rest of the season playing with.
+Entering the summer hardcourt season, Hsieh reunited with her friend Chuang Chia-jung, whom she would spend the majority of the rest of the season playing with.
 Their first tournament back was at the Cincinnati Open, where they reached the semifinals.
 En route, she was able to get revenge on Babos and Mladenovic, who had beaten her at Wimbledon, with a win over the pair in the quarterfinals.
 Hsieh decided to play with Anastasia Rodionova, though, instead of Chuang at the US Open.
 The pair, seeded tenth, were upset in the second round by Anna-Lena Grönefeld and CoCo Vandeweghe.
 She also played mixed doubles with Henri Kontinen, where they reached the quarterfinals.
 Hsieh played two more tournaments with Chuang, the inaugural Dongfeng Motor Open in Wuhan and in Beijing, but they lost both opening round matches.
-She finished the year ranked 107th in singles and 26th in doubles.
+She finished the year ranked No. 107 in singles and No. 26 in doubles.